FAQ

 6. What is the backup and disaster recovery strategy for Control Plane?

 Control Plane replicates its metadata across multiple geographic location and automatically backs up the data to a different region.
 Each quarter, Control Plane personnel perform a “table top” exercise, simulating data loss and exercising the restore procedures.
 Database and object and block storage data backup are the responsibilities of customers.
-Control Plane often provides best practices and advise, but clearly states that its responsibility is metadata (data about workloads and workload management).
+Control Plane often provides best practices and advice, but clearly states that its responsibility is metadata (data about workloads and workload management).
 Any data backup and restore procedures are the responsibility of customers.

 7. How does Control Plane store and manage my data?